OlivierDjatchue/mini-projet-kubernetes/README.md

   storageClassName: slow
   ```

+-   **Example Explained**: This code sets up a similar storage space for WordPress data, ensuring that all website content is securely stored and can be accessed even after a restart.

 ### Deployments

 The deployment files define how to deploy the WordPress and MySQL applications.

+#### What Are Deployments?

+-   **Purpose**: Deployment files describe how to set up and manage your applications (like WordPress and MySQL) on Kubernetes.
+-   **How It Works**: They are like a set of instructions for Kubernetes, telling it what software to run, how many copies to make, and how to connect everything together.

 **MySQL Deployment:**
 ```bash